 Will eating fiber-rich foods make me gassy or constipated?

-Many foods that are part of a healthy diet such as veggies, fruits and grains naturally mix with the bacteria in your stomach to cause a reaction which makes gas.
+Many foods that are part of a healthy diet such as veggies, fruits and whole grains naturally mix with the bacteria in your stomach to cause a reaction which makes gas.
 You can usually avoid this by increasing your fiber intake slowly, over time.
 If you still find it to be a problem, you can talk to your health care provider about taking an over-the-counter enzyme before meals, such as Beano®.
 Eating too much fiber too quickly can give you a stomach ache, so make sure to start slow and drink plenty of water.